US military action against Iran seen as imminent, report says

 Tehran warned Saudi Arabia, UAE, and Turkey that US bases would be targeted if Washington launched strikes on Iran

-The US withdrew personnel from Al Udeid Air Base as Qatar confirmed drawdowns, following Tehran's warning that strikes could target regional neighbors (Getty Images)
+The US withdrew personnel from the Al Udeid Air Base as Qatar confirmed drawdowns, following Tehran's warning that strikes could target regional neighbors (Getty Images)

-The US withdrew personnel from Al Udeid Air Base as Qatar confirmed drawdowns, following Tehran's warning that strikes could target regional neighbors (Getty Images)
+The US withdrew personnel from the Al Udeid Air Base as Qatar confirmed drawdowns, following Tehran's warning that strikes could target regional neighbors (Getty Images)

 US pulling personnel from key bases